pretix/pretix-docs/docs/topics/customer-accounts.md

 ### Customer accounts from the customers' perspective

 From your customers' perspective, a pretix ticket shop is perfectly usable without creating an account.
-Giving your customers the option to create an account makes sense if you expect them to place orders repeatedly and to access and change their own account information after placing an order.
+Giving your customers the option to create an account makes sense if you expect them to place orders repeatedly and to access and change their memberships, addresses, attendee profiles, account information, and password after placing an order.

 ![Page for an order at an organizer named 'Tutorial Ltd.', displaying an order with pending payment.](../assets/screens/customer-accounts/order-details.png)

-If a customer places an order without creating and logging in to a customer account, they receive an email with a URL.
+If a customer places an order without logging into a customer account or creating one, they receive an email with a URL.
 The URL points to a page on which they can make a payment, download their ticket, as well as change the details of their orders, shipping, and personal information.
 The URL is specific to that order.